How the BPA Bank Scandal 2015 exposed secret abuse of power in Andorra.

 Case Summary

-In March 2015, the Andorran Government, supported by Spanish officials, expropriated BPA and its subsidiaries following unverified allegations from the US Treasury’s Financial Crimes Enforcement Network (FinCEN).
+In March 2015, the Andorran Government, backed by Spanish officials, expropriated BPA and its subsidiaries after unverified allegations from the US Treasury’s FinCEN.
+The BPA Bank case later revealed that these actions were politically motivated—aimed at cracking down on money laundering, suppressing Catalan influence, and shielding Andorran elites from anti-corruption scrutiny.

-Despite numerous allegations and the forced closure of BPA by Andorran authorities, there have been no convictions for money laundering associated with the bank.
+Despite numerous allegations and the forced closure of BPA by Andorran authorities, there have been no convictions for money laundering.
+FinCEN later retracted its claims, and Spanish courts exonerated both BPA and its directors.
+Yet, questions about accountability and ongoing Andorra Corruption remain unanswered.